LugardoJ/Smart-City/Delivery.md

 ---

-## 📈 Futuras integraciones
+## 📈 Future Integrations

-- [ ] CI/CD usando GitHub Actions o Bitrise
+- [ ] CI/CD using GitHub Actions or Bitrise
-- [ ] Fastlane para validación local y automatización
+- [ ] Fastlane for local validation and automation
-- [ ] Exportación de reportes a formatos compatibles con CI
+- [ ] Export reports to CI-compatible formats